-The CSSI2024 Opening and Closing panels will bring together distinguished speakers from academia and practice who have a diverse array of experience on cross sector collaboration.
-We look forward to frank and engaging discussions around the themes of power and inclusion.
-The interactive conversations will bridge the learning journeys with the main conference sessions and highlight key areas for action in both research and practice
+The CSSI2024 Opening and Closing panels brought together distinguished speakers from academia and practice who have a diverse array of experience on cross sector collaboration.
+They engaged in frank and engaging discussions around the themes of power and inclusion.
+The interactive conversations served to bridge the learning journeys with the main conference sessions and highlight key areas for action in both research and practice.

 Barbara Gray is Professor and Faculty Fellow Emerita in the Smeal College of Business at the Pennsylvania State University.
 She studies the dynamics of multiparty conflict, collaboration, power, social class, and institutional processes within and between organizations.
 She has received two lifetime achievement awards for her work on conflict and cross-sector partnerships and was named the 2022 Distinguished Research for the OMT Division of the Academy of Management.
 She has authored four books and her work has appeared in Administrative Science Quarterly, Academy of Management Journal, Academy of Management Review, Organization Science, Journal of Management, Human Relations and many other journals.
 She is a principal in the consulting firm An Olive Branch Associates and is a lay ordained Zen teacher.